rougier/python-opengl/06-anti-grain.rst

    Figure

    Rendering of a disc using multisample anti-aliasing.
-By mutisampling the same pixel, the edge can be rendered smoother.
+By multisampling the same pixel, the edge can be rendered smoother.
 The thick black square pixel that was previously considered outside the shape can not be considered half-outside (2 samples outside) and half-inside (2 samples inside).

-One of the simplest method to remove antialising consists in using several samples to estimate the final color of a fragment.
+One of the simplest method to remove aliasing consists of using several samples to estimate the final color of a fragment.
 Instead of only considering the center of the pixel, one case use several samples over the whole surface of a pixel in order to have a better estimate as shown on the figure on the right.
 A fragment that was previously considered outside, based on its center only, can now be considered half inside / half outside.
 This multi-sampling helps to attenuate the jagged edges we've seen in the previous section.
-On the figure, we used a very simple and straightforward multi-sample method, assigning fixed and equidistant locations for the four subsamples.
-There exist however better methods for multi-sampling as shown by the impressive list of sample based antialiasing techniques:
+In the figure, we used a very simple and straightforward multi-sample method, assigning fixed and equidistant locations for the four subsamples.
+There exist however better methods for multi-sampling as shown by the impressive list of sample based anti-aliasing techniques:

-* SSAA_: Supersampling antialiasing
+* SSAA_: Supersampling anti-aliasing
-* MSAA_: Multisample antialiasing
+* MSAA_: Multisample anti-aliasing
 * FSAA_: Full screen anti-aliasing
-* FXAA_: Fast approximate antialiasing
+* FXAA_: Fast approximate anti-aliasing
-* SMAA_: Subpixel morphological antialiasing
+* SMAA_: Subpixel morphological anti-aliasing
-* DLAA_: Directionally localized antialiasing
+* DLAA_: Directionally localized anti-aliasing
-* NFAA_: Normal filter antialiasing
+* NFAA_: Normal filter anti-aliasing
-* HRAA_: High-Resolution antialiasing
+* HRAA_: High-Resolution anti-aliasing
-* TXAA_: Temporal antialiasing
+* TXAA_: Temporal anti-aliasing
 * EQAA_: Enhanced quality at-prntialiasing
-* CSAA_: Coverage Sample antialiasing
+* CSAA_: Coverage Sample anti-aliasing

 Depending on the performance you need to achieve (in terms of rendering quality and speed) one method might be better than the other.
 However, you cannot expect to achieve top quality due to inherent limitations of all these methods.
-If they are great for real-time rendering such as video games (and some of them are really good), they are hardly sufficient for any scientific visualization as illustrated on the figure below.
+If they are great for real-time rendering such as video games (and some of them are really good), they are hardly sufficient for any scientific visualization as illustrated in the figure below.

 .. figure:: images/chapter-06/ssaa-sdf.png
    :figwidth: 100%